 The Last Three Weeks of Instruction (final 20% of instruction)

 During the last three weeks of instruction, withdrawals from a course are not permitted.
 Exceptions are only allowed in situations clearly beyond the student’s control and the assignment of an incomplete is not practical.
-Students are responsible for obtaining the approval of the instructor of the course, the department chair, and either the Dean of Undergraduate Studies or the Dean of Graduate as appropriate.
+Students are responsible for obtaining the approval of the instructor of the course, the department chair, and either the Dean of Undergraduate Studies or the Dean of Graduate Studies as appropriate.
 The reason must be acceptable to and verified by the instructor of record and the department chair of the department in which the course is offered, and either the Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate.
 The student must provide documentation that substantiates the condition.

 When the appropriate form has been signed by either the Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate, and processed according to the instructions on the form, a "W" will be recorded on the student's transcript for that course.